neelsg/lithium/docs/tour.md

 The `error` type is a built-in interface:

-    . interface:
+    self interface:
         get toString string
         get ok bool

-The name `.` as used for this interface is special in that it indicates that this is the default item in this package, so you can access it by simply using the package name which in this case is `error`.
+The name `self` as used for this interface is special in that it indicates that this is the default item in this package, so you can access it by simply using the package name which in this case is `error`.

 Functions often return an `error` value, and calling code should handle errors by testing whether the `error.ok` is false.